hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/06_DGE_DESeq2_analysis2.md

 * Understanding the different steps in a differential expression analysis in the context of DESeq2
 * Building results tables for comparison of different sample classes
+* Summarizing significant differentially expressed genes for each comparison